VanLeDinh96/toeic-vocabulary/vocabulary.md

 - A **suburban** street
 - Life in **suburban** London
 3. downtown (noun)
+- I'm conducting research on the effect that the new **downtown** mall is having a local residents' shopping habits
 4. extreme (adjective)
 - The situation called for extreme measures.
 - Charles bared his teeth in a look of extreme displeasure.